nogibjj/kh509_miniproject6/README.md

+# Complex SQL Query for a MySQL Database
+## Katelyn Hucker (kh509)

+This is my project which uses MySQL Database to join and manipulate a database with a complex SQL Query.
 ### Requirements:
 - Design a complex SQL query involving joins, aggregation, and sorting
 - Provide an explanation for what the query is doing and the expected results